ferreiratiago/es8/generators.md

 ## Introduction

-Generators are just an implementation of iterables.
-When developing a generator we are actually developing a kind of interable.
+`Generators` are an implementation of `iterables`.

-The big deal about generators is that they are `functions` that can suspend its execution while maintaining the context, which is amazing when dealing with executions that need be paused but its context needs to be maintained.
+The big deal about `generators` is that **they are functions that can suspend its execution while maintaining the context**.

+This behaviour is crucial when dealing with executions that need to be paused, but its context maintained, in order to recover it in the future.

 Does async development sounds familiar?

 ## Syntax

-Generators syntax reminds of pointers in `C`, however there's nothing that relates both :bowtie:
+`Generators` syntax reminds of pointers in `C`, however there's nothing that relates both :bowtie:

-The new syntax for generators starts with it's `function*` declaration (please not the `asterisk`) and the `yield` through which a generator can pause it's execution.
+The syntax for `generators` starts with it's `function*` declaration (please not the `asterisk`) and the `yield` through which a `generator` can pause it's execution.

 ```js
 function* generator() {